In a Grove: Plot

 The story opens with testimonies given to a police commissioner.
 The first account is by a woodcutter who has found a man's body in the bamboo groves near the road to Yamashina.
 The man's chest had been pierced by a sword, and the blood from the wound and on the ground had already dried up.
 Asked by the commissioner, the woodcutter denies having seen any weapons or a horse.
 The only objects which caught his attention were a comb and a piece of rope near the body.
 He also comments on the trampled leaves at the site, indicating to him that there had been a violent struggle.

 The second testimony is given by a traveling Buddhist priest.
-He says that he saw the man, who was accompanied by a woman on horseback with veiled face, on the road from Sekiyama to Yamashina around noon the previous day.
+He says that he saw the man, who was accompanied by a woman on horseback with a veiled face, on the road from Sekiyama to Yamashina around noon the previous day.
 The man was carrying a sword, a bow and a black quiver with arrows.
 Upon request, he describes the horse as a tall, short-maned sorrel.

 The next person to testify is a "hōmen", an acquitted prisoner working under contract for the police.
 He has captured an infamous criminal named Tajōmaru.
 Tajōmaru had been thrown from a horse, a short-maned sorrel, which was grazing near-by.
 He still carried the bow and the black quiver with arrows belonging to the deceased.
 The hōmen reminds the commissioner of last year's murder of two women which is attributed to Tajōmaru, and speculates what he might have done to the dead man's wife.

 The fourth testimony given to the police commissioner is from an old woman.
 She is the mother of the missing veiled woman, who is named Masago.
 She identifies the dead man as her daughter's husband, samurai Kanazawa no Takehiro, who was on his way to Wakasa, describing him as a benign person who couldn't have been hated by anyone.
 She is convinced that her daughter didn't know any other man than Takehiro, and describes her character as strong-willed.
 Desperate about her daughter's unknown fate, she begs the police to find her.